Challenging A Roadside Test

 When drivers are pulled over on suspicion of driving under the influence (DUI), driving under the influence of drugs (DUID) or driving while ability impaired (DWAI), a police officer may request to conduct a roadside sobriety test.
 These roadside tests are voluntary, which means you have the right to refuse them.
 If you do choose to complete the roadside test, law enforcement will aggressively use any positives to pursue a conviction.
 Nevertheless, these tests are largely subjective and not always accurate.

-The highly skilled lawyers at Susan Fuller & Associates, P.C., have successfully challenged the results of these tests in numerous DUI cases, helping drivers throughout the Colorado court system.
+The highly skilled lawyers at Fuller & Ahern, P.C. have successfully challenged the results of these tests in numerous DUI cases, helping drivers throughout the Colorado court system.
 We stand prepared to help you, too.
 Our attorneys understand the inherent flaws of these tests and always thoroughly analyze the accuracy — or inaccuracy — of the results.

 Roadside Tests Are Not Always Accurate